College students and other young adults take to the roads every year for a much-needed…

 While forgotten baby syndrome can occur any time of year, it is particularly deadly from April to September every year.
 On a warm spring or summer day, a car can heat to dangerous temperatures in as little as ten minutes.
 Death by hyperthermia is the official medical designation of hot car deaths when it happens to young children.

 Young children, the elderly and disabled individuals left alone in a vehicle are at higher risks of suffering from heatstroke in parked vehicles.
-Since 1990, at least 850 children have died as a result of heat strokes in hot cars.
+Since 1990, 943 children have died as a result of heat strokes in hot cars.
 The clinical definition of heatstroke is when a person’s body temperature exceeds 104 degrees.
-An unfortunate statistic is that every year an average of 37 children die from being accidentally left, intentionally left, or gained unsupervised access to a vehicle.
-In addition to a child’s inability to escape safety restraints or unlock car doors, a child’s body overheats three to five times faster than adults.
+An unfortunate statistic is that every year an average of 40 children die from being accidentally left, intentionally left, or gaining unsupervised access to a vehicle.
+In addition to a child’s inability to escape safety restraints or unlock car doors, children’s bodies overheat three to five times faster than adults.
 Further, hot cars are the primary non-crash vehicle-related cause of death in children under 14.

 What is Forgotten Baby Syndrome?

-Forgotten baby syndrome refers to parents who accidentally leave a baby or young child in a locked car—often with tragic results.
-Forgotten baby syndrome occurs when parents are focusing on future tasks instead of the moment.
-This can be an extremely dangerous mental state for a quiet or sleeping baby.
+Forgotten baby syndrome refers to what happens when parents accidentally leave a baby or young child in a locked car, and it often has tragic results.
 It is the medical explanation that describes how a parent can walk away from the car without thinking about their child in the backseat.
+Forgotten baby syndrome often occurs when parents focus on future tasks instead of the moment.
+This mindset can be extremely dangerous for a quiet or sleeping baby.

-There is no consistent character profile of the parents who forgets his or her child in the car.
+There is no consistent character profile of the parent who forgets his or her child in the car.
 Forgotten Baby Syndrome affects parents across race, gender, income and education levels, and personality temperaments.
-Forgetting a child in the car occurs most often because of a change in routine or absent-mindedly multitasking while the child is in the car.
+Forgetting a child in the car occurs most often when a parent has a change in routine or is absent-mindedly multitasking while the child is in the car.

 Has there been an increase in Hot Car Deaths?